 Problem

-You should formulate specific problem and use case for the system/application.
+You should formulate the specific problem and use case for the system/application.

 It does not need to be a big data problem, but it should involve complexity along some dimensions such as the size of the data (Volume), the quality and variety of the data (Variety), the speed at which data arrives and need to be analyzed (Velocity).

-It is permitted but not required to select a problem that requires advanced processing such as machine learning algorithms.
+It is permitted, but not required, to select a problem that requires advanced processing such as machine learning algorithms.

-You can make assumptions such that data will be cleaned to a certain degree.
+You can make assumptions about the data, number if processes, users etc. One such assumption could for example be that the data will be cleaned to a certain degree.
 But all such assumptions must be explicitly defined, and when appropriate reflected in the solution as tests, schemas etc.

 Suggestions